gamendegamer321/Lethal-Admin/README.md

 visible in the admin menu as "Player without script" allowing you to kick the player. **You can only kick the player after their connection is approved, not while their approval is pending!**

+> [!NOTE]
+> With the 1.3.0 update the mod is using a new ban system.
+> With this ban system it is possible to store a reason for a ban and the username of the banned user.
+> The goal is to give the lobby host more information about previous bans they have given,
+> and possibly in the future to show the ban reason when a player attempts to rejoin a lobby they have been banned from.
+>
+> Any previous bans will automatically be transferred to the new ban system,
+> these players will still have their username set as "UNKNOWN" and will be given the default ban reason ("No reason
+> given").

 ### Require steam

 When having require steam enabled, players with their steam id set to 0 will not be allowed to join.
 Instead, they will be kicked immediately after loading in.

-### New ban system

-With the 1.3.0 update the mod is using a new ban system.
-With this ban system it is possible to store a reason for a ban and the username of the banned user.
-The goal is to give the lobby host more information about previous bans they have given, and possibly in the future to show the ban reason when a player attempts to rejoin a lobby they have been banned from.

-Any previous bans will automatically be transferred to the new ban system, these players will still have their username set as "UNKNOWN" and will be given the default ban reason ("No reason given").

 ## Radio